godaddy-wordpress/authorize-net-emulation-for-woocommerce/readme.txt

 == Description ==

-Adds the Authorize.Net Emulation Payment Gateway to your WooCommerce site to allow customers to securely pay using their credit cards via a payment processor that supports Authorize.Net Emulation.
+Adds the Authorize.Net Emulation Payment Gateway to your WooCommerce site, allowing customers to securely pay using their credit cards via a payment processor that supports Authorize.Net Emulation.

 == Installation ==